apotenza92/docktor/README.md

 ## Installation

 1. Build the project in Xcode or download a pre-built release
-2. Copy `DockAppExpose.app` to `/Applications`
+2. Copy `DockActioner.app` to `/Applications`
 3. Launch the app
 4. Grant required permissions when prompted

 ## Permissions

-DockAppExpose requires two permissions:
+DockActioner requires two permissions:

 ### 1. Accessibility Permission
 **Required** - Allows the app to detect clicks and scrolls on Dock icons.

 To grant:
 1. System Settings > Privacy & Security > Accessibility
-2. Enable DockAppExpose
+2. Enable DockActioner

 ### 2. Automation Permission
 **Required** - Allows the app to trigger App Exposé and manage windows.

 To grant:
 1. System Settings > Privacy & Security > Automation
-2. Enable DockAppExpose for System Events
+2. Enable DockActioner for System Events

 ## Usage